 The Company has a conservative market risk strategy that prioritises capital preservation over investment return.
 The investment mandate agreed between the Company, Government and the Insurance Industry restricts the type, duration and amount of holdings that may be invested in.
-Flood Re only invests in UK Government backed securities (Gilts, Treasury Notes and UK Government backed liquidity funds).
+Flood Re only invests in UK Government backed securities (Treasury Gilts and Bills).
 Through its anticipated status as a Public Body, Flood Re has access to the UK Debt Management Office ("DMO") for investment purposes.
-Short-term deposits with the DMO vary for periods between one day and six months, depending on the immediate cash requirements of the Company.
+Short-term deposits with the DMO vary for periods between one day and six months.

-In addition to deposits with the UK DMO Flood Re's investment portfolio comprises of investments in UK Treasury Gilts.
-The debt instruments portfolio as at 31 March 2022 comprised of £17.9m UK Treasury gilts and all invested during Q3 and Q4, of which 6 investments are maturing within the next 12 months and 1 investment in 18 months.
+In addition to deposits with the UK DMO Flood Re's investment portfolio comprises of investments in UK Treasury Gilts and Bills.
+The debt instruments portfolio as at 31 March 2023 comprised of £45.2m UK Treasury gilts and £450.2m UK Treasury bills.